 All determinations of child support are based on the non-custodial parent.
 Sometimes, non-custodial parents can fight to retain custody of their child or to receive extended visitation rights.
 Regardless of the situation, it is important that you work with an attorney when you are fighting to receive child support.

 Child support payments are usually paid monthly until the child turns 18 or possibly longer if he or she is still in high school, living at home or cannot support him or herself.
 If a child is mentally or physically disabled, child support may be required for a much longer period of time.
 As you can see, the child support amount that you are ordered to pay or receive will directly affect you and your children for many years.
 Do what you can to help ensure that the court ruling or agreement you come to with your spouse is beneficial to you and your child.
 Working with a lawyer is a step toward ensuring that your interests are protected.

 While child support agreements can be worked out without going to court, at times both parties in a divorce will simply be unable to come to an agreement.
-In cases such as these the spouses will need to go to court where a ruling will be made on the amount of child support to be awarded.
-This is most often calculated based off a set formula, but there are ways that financial information as well as child custody can affect the amount, as well as whether you qualify to pay or receive support in the first place.
+In cases such as these, the spouses will need to go to the court where a ruling will be made on the amount of child support to be awarded.
+This is most often calculated based on a set formula, but there are ways that financial information as well as child custody can affect the amount as well as whether you qualify to pay or receive support in the first place.
 In working with financial experts and applying legal knowledge on the topic, an experienced lawyer can assist you in reaching a child support agreement.

-If you are interested in learning more about your rights and what legal options you have regarding your child support, contact our firm to schedule a free case evaluation and to speak with our firm.
+If you are interested in learning more about your rights and what legal options you have regarding your child support, contact our firm to schedule a case evaluation and to speak with our firm.

 Gilbert, AZ 85295